TeamChallengeG2/SegmentationMRI/README.md

 * Jiaxin Zhang

 ## Quick usage
-The individual ``.py`` files can be run as main and have their corresponding functionality.
-It is recommended however to execute from `main.py`:
+While the individual ``.py`` files can be executed as main script to perform their corresponding functionality, it is recommended to run them from `main.py`:

 **1. Load dataset** ```scoliosis_dataset.py```
 ```python